A contract may be concluded in the following ways:

-If something happens after a contract has been made that makes the performance of the contract futile or impossible, without fault of either A person or organisation directly involved in a court case.
-Parties include the plaintiff or applicant, the defendant, and any third party added to the action, but not independent witnesses., the contract A document that sets out what a person wants to happen to their money and other property after they die. be automatically terminated.
+If something happens after a contract has been made that makes the performance of the contract futile or impossible, without fault of either party, the contract will be automatically terminated.

 Simple lack of ability of one of the parties to perform the contract is not sufficient.
 The impossibility must be something that renders performance totally impossible or something unexpected that changes the circumstances so radically that the contract would have to become fundamentally different from the original contract.

-A very apt example of this is where a couple enters into a contract to (1) An agreement to pay for the temporary use of something, for example a car.
-Also called renting or leasing.
-(2) To employ someone to do work. a wedding venue.
+A very apt example of this is where a couple enters into a contract to hire a wedding venue.
 However, due to the COVID-19 pandemic, a lockdown is announced, and weddings are no longer allowed to take place on that date.
 In this situation, the contract (subject to any terms to the contrary) may arguably be terminated by frustration.

-It has also been held that An independent body that hears legal claims brought by parties and decides between them.
-Serious cases are heard by a judge and jury, or just a judge.
-Less-serious cases are heard by a magistrate. injunctions – that made it impossible for a party to do the amount of construction work they had agreed to do – automatically terminated a contract by frustration (see Codelfa Construction Pty Ltd v State Rail Authority of New South Wales HCA 24).
+It has also been held that court injunctions – that made it impossible for a party to do the amount of construction work they had agreed to do – automatically terminated a contract by frustration (see Codelfa Construction Pty Ltd v State Rail Authority of New South Wales HCA 24).

 Sometimes, parties agree to ‘force majeure’ clauses that set out the precise consequences if certain events occur that are beyond the parties’ control.
-For example, a force majeure clause may provide that in the event of strikes, floods or war, the time for delivery of a shipment is merely delayed, rather than the contract being automatically terminated.
+For example, a force majeure clause may provide that in the event of a strike, flood, war or global pandemic, the time for delivery of a shipment is merely delayed, rather than the contract being automatically terminated.

 Breach of contract

-It should be noted that termination of a contract means that unlike where a contract is Revoked or cancelled. (i.e. made Having no legal effect.
-A void agreement has something wrong with it, so it cannot be a legally binding contract.
-For example, a verbal agreement to buy land would be void, because the law says those contracts have to be in writing. from the beginning), the contract is Legally binding or effective. up to the point of termination such that accrued rights and obligations remain intact and parties are only discharged from any outstanding obligations.
+It should be noted that termination of a contract means that unlike where a contract is rescinded (i.e. made void from the beginning), the contract is valid up to the point of termination such that accrued rights and obligations remain intact and parties are only discharged from any outstanding obligations.